-The total pension liability in the June 30, 2021 actuarial valuation was determined using the following actuarial assumptions:
+The total pension liability in the June 30, 2022 actuarial valuation was determined using the following actuarial assumptions:

 Miscellaneous

-Valuation Date June 30, 2021
+Valuation Date June 30, 2022

-Measurement Date June 30, 2022
+Measurement Date June 30, 2023

 Actuarial Cost Method Entry-Age Normal

 Cost Method

 Actuarial Assumptions:

 Discount Rate 6.90%

 Inflation 2.30%

 Projected Salary Increase (1)

 Mortality Rate Table (2)

 Post Retirement Benefit Increase (3)

-- (1) Varies by entry age and service - (2) The mortality table used was developed based on CalPERS-specific data.
-The probabilities of mortality are based on the 2021 CalPERS Experience Study for the period from 2001 to 2019.
-Pre-retirement and Post-retirement mortality rates include generational mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.
-For more details on this table, please refer to the CalPERS Experience Study and Review of Actuarial Assumptions report from November 2021 that can be found on the CalPERS website. - (3) The lesser of contract COLA or 2.30% until Purchasing Power Protection Allowance floor on purchasing power applies, 2.30% thereafter
+(1) Varies by entry age and service

+(2) The mortality table used was developed based on CalPERS-specific data.
+The probabilities of mortality are based on the 2021 CalPERS Experience Study and Review of Actuarial Assumptions.
+Mortality rates incorporate full generational mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.
+For more details on this table, please refer to the 2021 experience study report from November 2021 that can be found on the CalPERS website.

+(3) The lesser of contract COLA or 2.30% until Purchasing Power Protection Allowance floor on purchasing power applies, 2.30% thereafter